AliGhaznavi1986/Hybrid-CNNs-for-multi-class-segmentation/README.md

 [To download Dataset you can use this link:] [Click Here](https://datadryad.org/stash/share/D19v1HCHpsvAos7DPFZaJOAvyMP80ZjiskRruodzwKs)	"Microscopic data-set web directory include:       Training, Testing and Validation datasets are separately available in the linked repository."

+[To download trained models and supplementary data you can use this link:] [Click Here](https://drive.google.com/drive/folders/16-K-b_wDW2kO54HvrpUXLIxUoeKoNN_p?usp=sharing)	"Trained Models and other supplementary data:       Simple Unet, Vgg19-Unet, Inception-Unet, ResNet34-Unet models are separately available in the linked repository."

 ## (2) Methodology and DNN Architectures